 To provide prompter responses, the Strategist may also reply first if they see an email first.
 But it is formally the responsibility of the PM to ensure that a response gets sent.

-Client communication should be handled with a mixture of phone calls, emails, Basecamp communication, and sometimes client-specific communication platforms.
+Communication with non-project Stakeholders should be handled with a mixture of phone calls, emails, Basecamp communication, and sometimes client-specific communication platforms.

 Every week, the PM should send two updates:

 - An internal weekly update for the team via Asana

 - For client projects, a client update via email or the stakeholders chosen communication method

 The update should inform the relevant parties of the high-level project statuses and how we are tracking against our budgets and timelines.
 See